Nostee/Python-Mini-Projects/1. JPG to PNG Converter/README.md

 new folder where the program will throw all the converted images.
 ### Virtual Environment
 JPG_TO_PNG_ENV
+*Note: Always remember to change the path name in the .vscode settings*
 ### Terminal
 *python main.py [name of reference folder] [name of new folder]*
 ### Modules Used